liron-navon/graphql-typescript-apollo-starter/README.md

 A starter template for developing a graphql server, can also be used as a mock server simulating a book rating site, similar to goodreads.It uses typescript and express, and it uses jest as a testing framework.

-This project follows the article from apollo regarding schema modularization [Modularizing your GraphQL schema code](https://blog.apollographql.com/modularizing-your-graphql-schema-code-d7f71d5ed5f2)
+This project follows the ideas, defined in the article from apollo regarding schema modularization [Modularizing your GraphQL schema code](https://blog.apollographql.com/modularizing-your-graphql-schema-code-d7f71d5ed5f2)

 ### Getting started